SUBMISSIONS FOR THE FALL 2023 ISSUE (MHR 8.23) WILL OPEN ON AUGUST 1, 2023.

-MockingHeart Review publishes fine poetry and artwork.
+MockingHeart Review publishes high-quality poetry and artwork.
 See below for genre-specific guidelines.

 As with any journal to which you would send your work, before submitting please read an issue to see what we like.
 Your publishing history does not matter, but the quality of the work does.
 We expect your best work in its final form.
 We read hundreds of submissions, and we try to connect deeply with each one.